carterhall/Fast_Fourier_Transform/README.md

 ### Real-valued FFTs

 For many applications, you will only ever want to perform FFTs on real-valued signals.
 It would be wasteful to do transforms on buffers that are half zeros, but luckily, it's not too hard to get 2 FFTs for the price of ~1 if the signal is known to be real.
 [This post](http://www.robinscheibler.org/2013/02/13/real-fft.html) explains it concisely.
+These optimizations are applied automatically if you call `forward` or `inverse` with a signal of type float32.

 ### Performance, SIMD, inline assembly